FREE UK Mainland Delivery

 woman in bird dog pose

-Another massive benefit that comes from doing Pilates is that you can do it with pretty much nothing but your bare hands.
+Another major benefit of Pilates is that you can do it with pretty much nothing but your bare hands.
 Of course, a mat is a good investment for your safety, but you don’t need any big weights or special machines to get a solid workout.
 It’s just your mind and body.

-Whether you exercise with your own routine, a guide online or even a class or with a PT to keep you motivated and concise with what you’re doing, you can do it however you like.
+Whether you exercise on your own, with an online guide, in a class, or with a PT to keep you motivated and focused on what you’re doing, you can do it however you like.
 However, if you do need some guidance, there’s a world of resources at your disposal.
-You can watch videos for better technique, read books on new practises or learn with the pros.
+You can watch videos to improve your technique, read books on new practices, or learn from the pros.
 It’s all about what you know how to do.

 Mental & Physical Exercise